raspberrypilearning/astropi-2-animation/en/step_4.md

 --- task ---

 **Test:** Run your code.
 This should call your two images one after another, for half a second each.
+It will look like your image changes, but it won't keep moving as we haven't coded our **loop** yet.

 --- /task ---